POMATu/anime-tool/README.md

 It iterates through every symbol in filename untill it reaches number then tests if that number got's incremented on the next filename.
 If not - it seeks for next number in filename untill it finds the right position.

-It works cause all files are named identically when you download multiple episodes of one title.
+It works cause all files are numbered identically when you download multiple episodes of one title.
+It will work even if you have subtitles from one source and videos from another source.
+Numbers are still there anyway.

 # Bugs